 Froebel (or push) pinning.
 I put together 24 pictures for pinning and am happy to share them with you to save you some time.
 At this stage A uses a big pin which is very handy.
 It allows to apply more pressure and keep pinning precise on the line.
 It is an excellent challenge for a child which helps to strengthen their hand, improve fine motor, coordination, and concentration.
 After A is finished we look together to make sure there are no spaces left between holes and separate the picture from the rest of the paper which she glues to a colored piece of paper.
 Many prefer to print pictures for Froebel pinning on color paper, to begin with.

 Sensorial – the Knobless Cylinders.
 It is fascinating to see how accurate movements have to be to build a tower with knobless cylinders.
 We love coming up with different extensions, compare dimensions, measure, and sort cylinders.

 We turned the preposition activity into a game.
-After working with cards, baskets and a ball we give each other verbal instruction to place the ball in a different position in relation to the body: “place your ball behind your back”, “place the ball between your eyes”, etc. It is lots of fun.
+After working with cards, baskets, and a ball we give each other verbal instruction to place the ball in a different position in relation to the body: “place your ball behind your back”, “place the ball between your eyes”, etc. It is lots of fun.

 Sandpaper letters with initial sound cards.
 I created this set of cards.
 The cards help her to recognize initial sounds and are phonetically assorted.
-I enjoy teaching my daughter in a home setting which allows more time to learn letters, sounds, a number without rushing through them.
+I enjoy teaching my daughter in a home setting which allows more time to learn letters, sounds, numbers without rushing through them.
 Tracing letters repetition creates visual and hand motion memory in her brain in preparation for writing.

 The metal inset activity with tracing shapes and drawing continuous lines makes a solid preparation for cursive writing and encourages a child to apply strong pressure on the pencil.

 The sandpaper numbers are still in good use here.
 I prefer not to move further until I am confident A recognizes her numbers 1-9 by heart.
-When doing 3-period lesson she claps to practice one-to-one correspondence or counts the matching amount of popsicle sticks.
+When doing a 3-period lesson she claps to practice one-to-one correspondence or counts the matching amount of popsicle sticks.

 We use blocks to sort shapes.